shaonghosh/GWXtreme/docs/index.rst

   file with mass-tidal deformability information.

-* **From piecewise values:** The fourth way one can compute the bayes-factor is by supplying the pressure and gammas of a neutron star for the given equation of state.
-To invoke this method the user needs to supply the equation of state as a list of log_p0_SI, g1, g2, and g3 values.
+* **From piecewise values:** The fourth way allows the computation of Bayes factors from neutron star equation of state (eos) modeled using piecewise polytrope (cite: https://arxiv.org/abs/0812.2163).
+To invoke this method the user needs to supply the equation of state as a list of log_p0_SI, gamma1, gamma2, and gamma3 values. log_p0_SI is the pressure and the gammas are the indexes for the density intervals of an eos.

   .. code-block:: python